dib-lab/2020-paper-sourmash-gather/manuscript.md

 contain extra data (the list of datasets containing a hash), but this is lower than the storage requirements for the MHBT internal nodes.

-For the purpose of evaluating the performance characteristics of MHBT and LCA indices when performing searches, each of the previously described indices generated from GenBank domains was used to execute similarity searches (finding datasets in a collection that are similar to a query) using appropriate queries for each domain.
+We next executed similarity searches on each database using appropriate queries for each domain.
 All queries were selected from the relevant domain and queried against both MHBT ($scaled=1000$) and LCA ($scaled=10000$), for $k=21$.

 |           | Viral      | Archaea    | Protozoa   | Fungi        | Bacteria      |
 |:----------|-----------:|-----------:|-----------:|-------------:|--------------:|